How To Grow Cannabis (#2): How to Germinate Weed Seeds

-But ok, let’s say you’ve got some cannabis seeds that you found on the side of the road or were maybe gifted from a friend in the same state.
+Let’s say you’ve got some cannabis seeds that you found on the side of the road or were maybe gifted from a friend in the same state.
 Nice job!
+Below, we will break down a little bit more on how to germinate weed seeds using a paper towel.

-The next step is to germinate these seeds.
-Again, I’m growing outdoor, in soil, and was gifted three autoflower strains, so everything below is specific to those parameters.
+Germination is relatively easy when you have all the right gear.
+Again, I’m growing outdoors in soil and was gifted three autoflower strains, so everything below is specific to those parameters.

-If you’re growing outdoors and want to maximize your time, plan to start germination a few weeks before the last spring frost date in your region, so by the time the weather is warm enough and risk of frost is gone, you’re ready to move these ladies outside.
+If you’re growing outdoors and want to maximize your time, plan to start germinating and transplanting a few weeks before the last spring frost date in your region (depending on your climate).
+This way, by the time the weather is warm enough and the risk of frost is gone, you’ll be ready to move your seedling outside.

 This won’t all make sense yet, but here’s a handy dandy week-by-week outdoor autoflower cannabis growing cheat sheet for all your watering, nutrient and general maintenance needs